mariadb-corporation/MaxScale/Getting-Started/MariaDB-MaxScale-Installation-Guide.md

 ## Configuring MaxScale

 The first step in configuring your MaxScale is to determine what it is you want to achieve with your MaxScale and what environment it will run in.
 The later is probably the easiest starting point for choosing which configuration route you wish to take.
 There are two distinct database environments which the first GA release of MaxScale supports; MySQL Master/Slave Replication clusters and Galera Cluster.

+For more details, refer to the [Configuration Guide](Configuration-Guide.md).

 ### Master/Slave Replication Clusters